Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 to condemn Ireland for considering

-that was a rare occasion where it went up the ladder and it was eventually uh uh killed but it required the european affairs bureau and nea and everyone to it took a lot of effort because he was so um uh laser focused on getting that through and who is would that be good for the united states condemning ireland it It would be good for Israel.
+killed, but it required the European Affairs Bureau and NEA and everyone to, it took a lot of effort because he was so um uh laser focused on getting that through and who is would that be good for the united states condemning ireland It would be good for Israel.

-Could use our political and diplomatic capital on the statement that
+Could use our political and diplomatic capital on this statement that

 The 9-11 report is a joke.